openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 - Track separately the operations that happen outside the OpenVINO Runtime, like video decoding.

 > **NOTE**: Some image pre-processing can be baked into the IR and accelerated.
-For more information, refer to [Model Optimizer Knobs Related to Performance](Additional_Optimizations.md)
+For more information, refer to [Optimizing Preprocessing Computation](Additional_Optimizations.md)

 ## Tip 2.
 Getting Credible Performance Numbers